Well, no, I saw it fast forwarding through it, trying to get to what I did want to see.

 You are Mitt Romney.

-It is obvious, is it not, that Mitt Romney has had political aspirations for many, many moons?
+It is obvious, is it not, that Mitt Romney has had political aspirations for many, many moons.

-He quits Bain, he goes to the Olympics.
+He goes to the Olympics.

-Who the only people that would know this would be Romney and his financial people and the IRS.
+The only people that would know this would be Romney and his financial people and the IRS.

-But just the fact that somebody was able to whittle her tax rate down to zero obviously would not be helpful, even if it's legal.
+By the way, I don't know that Dingy Harry is asserting any illegality here, but just the fact that somebody was able to whittle their tax rate down to zero obviously would not be helpful, even if it's legal.

 Media Democrats take care of that.